 Periostin is an extracellular matrix (ECM) protein belonging to the fasciclin family.
 Periostin is also reported as a matricellular protein involved in chronic allergic diseases such as asthma and atopic dermatitis, and plays an important role in tissue remodeling and fibrosis of the lung.
-Periostin is induced in bronchial epithelial cells and fibroblasts by various stimuli such as interleukin (IL)-13 and transforming growth factor (TGF)- β_1 , binds to cellular receptors such as integrins, Corresponding author: Shigeki Katoh and activates cells.1-3 Johansson et al reported that periostin increases the adhesion of IL-5 stimulated eosinophils by $\alpha M\beta 2$ integrin.4 Recently, Noguchi et al reported that periostin upregulates effector functions of eosinophils such as degranulation, and the production of cytokines such as TGF- β_1 .5
+Periostin is induced in bronchial epithelial cells and fibroblasts by various stimuli such as interleukin (IL)-13 and transforming growth factor (TGF)- $\beta_1$ , binds to cellular receptors such as integrins, Corresponding author: Shigeki Katoh Department of Respiratory Medicine, Kawasaki Medical School and activates cells.1-3 Johansson et al reported that periostin increases the adhesion of IL-5 stimulated eosinophils by $\alpha M\beta 2$ integrin.
+Recently, Noguchi et al reported that periostin upregulates effector functions of eosinophils such as degranulation, and the production of cytokines such as TGF- $\beta_1$ .

-Department of Respiratory Medicine, Kawasaki Medical School 577 Matsushima, Kurashiki, Okayama 701-0192 JAPAN Email: kshigeki@med.kawasaki-m.ac.jp and interstitium of the lung.6 Idiopathic EP includes two clinical types, acute eosinophilic pneumonia (AEP) and chronic eosinophilic pneumonia (CEP).^{7,8} We previously reported that local production of IL-5 and IL-13 might be important in the pathogenesis of EP.^{9,10}
+577 Matsushima, Kurashiki, Okayama 701-0192 JAPAN E-mail: kshigeki@med.kawasaki-m.ac.jp

+Idiopathic eosinophilic pneumonia (EP) is an inflammatory diffuse pulmonary disease with unknown etiology characterized by the infiltration of eosinophils into the alveolar space and interstitium of the lung.
+Idiopathic EP includes two clinical types, acute eosinophilic pneumonia (AEP) and chronic eosinophilic pneumonia (CEP).
+We previously reported that local production of IL-5 and IL-13 might be important in the pathogenesis of EP.